MicrosoftDocs/well-architected/well-architected/cost/optimize-checklist.md

   - Recommendations in [Azure Advisor](https://portal.azure.com/#blade/Microsoft_Azure_Expert/AdvisorMenuBlade/overview)
   - Recommendations using [Reservation REST APIs](/rest/api/consumption/reservationrecommendations/list)

 - **Use savings plans**.
 By using savings plans, you get the most flexible savings for dynamic workloads, while accommodating for planned or unplanned changes.
-Consider that with with savings plan you commit to a fixed hourly dollar amount collectively on compute services, globally.
+Consider that with savings plan you commit to a fixed hourly dollar amount collectively on compute services, globally.
   - [Savings plans](/azure/cost-management-billing/savings-plan)

 - **Use Azure reservations**.
 You get the greatest cost savings for stable, predictable workloads with no planned changes by using reserved instances.
-Consider that you are committing to a specific Virtual Machine type in a particular Azure region.
+Consider that you're committing to a specific Virtual Machine type in a particular Azure region.
   - [Azure Reservations](/azure/cost-management-billing/reservations/save-compute-costs-reservations)

 - **Use discount prices**.
 These methods of buying Azure resources can lower costs.